cos/WALAFacade/README.md

 ## About

 **WALAFacade** is a [facade](http://en.wikipedia.org/wiki/Facade_pattern) for making [WALA](http://wala.sourceforge.net) easier to use from **Scala**.
 It is mostly syntactic sugar over the WALA API to make its use more concise.
-It allows bypassing boilerplate code required by WALA because of Java's less flexible type system.
+It allows bypassing boilerplate code required because of Java's less flexible type system.

 The implementation is working well but it is not, by far, comprehensive.